-The 390 parameters estimated in the first stage are reported in Tables 1 to 4.
+The 390 parameters estimated in the first stage are reported in Tables 7 to 10 of Appendix A.

-3.3.1 Credit constraints, real interest rates, and growth rates

-Households cannot borrow in excess of £2,000 at any age, subject to the condition that all debts be repaid by age 65, as reported in Table 4.
-Real interest and growth rates are reported in the top panel of Table 1.
-The lower limit cost of debt (r_l^D) was set to 11.5 percent per annum, and the upper limit (r_u^D) to 19.8 percent, which reflects the range of average real interest charges applied between January 1996 and January 2008 to credit card loans and overdrafts in the UK.
-Positive balances of liquid net worth were assumed to earn a return (r^I) of 2.7 per cent per annum, equal to the average real return on fixed rate bond deposits held with banks and building societies during the period between January 1996 and January 2008.
-The return to pension wealth $(r_t^p = r^p)$ was set equal to 4.1 per cent per annum based on the average return to capital described in the UK National Accounts between 1988
+Credit constraints, real interest rates, and growth rates Households cannot borrow in excess of £2,000 at any age, subject to the condition that all debts be repaid by age 65, as reported in Table 7.
+Real interest and growth rates are reported in the top panel of Table 8.
+The lower limit cost of debt (r_l^D) was set to 11.5 per cent per annum, and the upper limit (r_u^D) to 19.8 per cent, which reflects the range of average real interest charges applied between January 1996 and January 2008 to credit card loans and overdrafts in the UK.
+Positive balances of liquid net worth were assumed to earn a return (r^{l}) of 2.7 per cent per annum, equal to the average real return on fixed rate bond deposits held with banks and building societies during the period between January 1996 and January 2008.
+The return to pension wealth $(r_t^p = r^p)$ was set equal to 4.1 per cent per annum based on the average return to capital described in the UK National Accounts between 1988 and 2006, as reported by Khoman & Weale (2008).
+The real rate of wage growth, used to adjust moments of financial characteristics in the second stage of the model estimation, was set to 1.3 per cent per annum, equal to the real growth observed for the average earnings index between 1990 and 2007.
+Welfare benefits were assumed to fall very marginally with time (annual rate of 0.1%), to reflect historical data over the period 1978 to 2008 on the value of unemployment benefits and the basic state pension.
+Similarly, real tax thresholds were assumed to rise by 0.3 per cent per annum, based on growth of the income threshold for the highest rate of income tax over the period 1997 to 2007.